 - Best for upscale dining: Resy, no cover fees, $249/month minimum, American Express integration

-- Best for Yelp integration: Yelp Guest Manager, quote-based pricing, Reserve button on listings
+- Best for Yelp integration: Yelp Guest Manager, published plans from $129/month, Reserve button on listings

 Best OpenTable alternatives at a glance